ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       |                      | ---- response ------> |
       |                      |  protected with COSE  |
 ~~~~~~~~~~~
-{: #E-F-G-ex title="(E), (F), (G): Example of protected communication for CoAP"}
+{: #flow title="(E), (F), (G): Example of protected communication for CoAP"}
 {: artwork-align="center"}

+The flow graph is presented below for CoAP.
+The message flow is similar for MQTT, where PUT corresponds to a PUBLISH message, and GET corresponds to a SUBSCRIBE message.
+Whenever a Client publishes a new message, the Broker sends this message to all valid subscribers.

 ## Using COSE Objects To Protect The Resource Representation {#oscon}

-The Publisher uses the symmetric COSE Key received from AS2 in exchange B ({{retr-cosekey}}) to protect the payload of the PUBLISH operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}} and {{MQTT-OASIS-Standard-v5}}).
-Specifically, the COSE Key is used to create a COSE\_Encrypt0 with algorithm specified by AS2.
-The Publisher uses the private key corresponding to the public key sent to the AS2 in exchange B ({{retr-cosekey}}) to countersign the COSE Object as specified in Section 4.5 of {{RFC8152}}.
+The Publisher uses the symmetric COSE Key received from the KDC ({{retr-cosekey}}) to protect the payload of the PUBLISH operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}} and {{MQTT-OASIS-Standard-v5}}).
+Specifically, the COSE Key is used to create a COSE\_Encrypt0 with algorithm specified by KDC.
+The Publisher uses the private key corresponding to the public key sent to the KDC in exchange B ({{retr-cosekey}}) to countersign the COSE Object as specified in Section 4.5 of {{RFC8152}}.
 The payload is replaced by the COSE object before the publication is sent to the Broker.

-The Subscriber uses the kid in the countersignature field in the COSE object to retrieve the right public key to verify the countersignature.
-It then uses the symmetric key received from AS2 to verify and decrypt the publication received in the payload from the Broker (in the case of CoAP the publication is received by the CoAP Notification and for MQTT, it is received as a PUBLISH message from the Broker to the subscribing client).
+The Subscriber uses the 'kid' in the 'countersignature' field in the COSE object to retrieve the right public key to verify the countersignature.
+It then uses the symmetric key received from KDC to verify and decrypt the publication received in the payload from the Broker (in the case of CoAP the publication is received by the CoAP Notification and for MQTT, it is received as a PUBLISH message from the Broker to the subscribing client).

 The COSE object is constructed in the following way: